 - Create a list of all important family contact information to keep in emergency kit

 - Include a prepaid phone calling card or coins to use to call the emergency contact

 - Add 'In Case of Emergency' (ICE) numbers to your student's cell phone, for example, ICE Mom or ICE Dad.
 Medical professionals often look for ICE contacts in patient cell phones to assist in contacting family members when it's most needed.

 - Emergency Procedures – Knowing what to do in specific emergency situations is important.
-The Office of Safety and Emergency Preparedness created a quick reference poster that outlines incident-specific instructions for sheltering in place and evacuation.
+UVA Emergency Management created a quick reference poster that outlines incident-specific instructions for sheltering in place and evacuation.

 - Critical Incident Management Plan – The University acts immediately in response to emergency situations using the Critical Incident Management Plan (CIMP) to guide response actions.
 The CIMP is activated when an emergency affecting the University reaches proportions that cannot be handled by established measures.
 The CIMP is flexible to accommodate contingencies of all types, magnitude and duration.